openvinotoolkit/open_model_zoo/demos/README.md

 The recommended Windows* build environment is the following:

 - Microsoft Windows* 10
-- Microsoft Visual Studio* 2017, or 2019
+- Microsoft Visual Studio* 2019
-- CMake* version 3.10 or higher
+- CMake* version 3.14 or higher

-> **NOTE**: If you want to use Microsoft Visual Studio 2019, you are required to install CMake 3.14.

 To build the demo applications for Windows, go to the directory with the `build_demos_msvc.bat` batch file and run it: